AmineAfia/marrakech-www/README.md

-# Marrakech
+# Marrakesh

-Welcome to the marrakech!
+Welcome to the marrakesh!
 This project is built with [Next.js](https://nextjs.org) using [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started